Paper 4 · Speaking

 • I couldn't agree with you more.

-Showing uncertainty and doubt
+Showing uncertainty

 • I'm not so sure about that.